In an earlier post, I talked about the emotions you may experience if you are fired or your employment is suddenly terminated.

 Take a break

 Naturally, this approach won’t work for everyone.
 If you are in a good financial position, now could be the time to take that holiday you have been promising yourself but never seemed to get around to.

 If you have been working for a long time without a holiday, a small amount of time off might be just what you need to recharge your batteries.

 If you can tee up another job but still have some time off before you start, even better.

 You have been fired.
 You’re feeling miserable and your self-confidence has most likely taken a battering.

 Work on building your confidence back up again.
 Think back over your working career to the moments you are most proud of.

-Laser focus on your skills, strengths, successes and what you are truly good at.
+Be laser-focused on your skills, strengths, successes, and what you are truly good at.

 Think outside the box

 Before you go running off to get a job working for someone else, now might be the time to capitalize on an opportunity.